 While visiting Dawki, you need to keep in mind the following things

-Dress in layers so that sudden drop or rise in temperature cannot hold you down.
+Dress in layers so that a sudden drop or rise in temperature cannot hold you down.

 The wettest place on earth, Mawsynram is not very far away and the weather is predicted to be unpredictable.
-Be it a light drizzle (as we encountered) or heavy, view-blocking rain (hopefully would not occur with a wise choice of the month of travelling), you can catch a cold or exploring every nook and corners of beauty can get disrupted.
+Be it a light drizzle (as we encountered) or heavy, view-blocking rain (hopefully would not occur with a wise choice of the month of travelling), you can catch a cold or explore every nook and corner of beauty can get disrupted.

-Help from Meghalaya Tourism is available in 0364-2226220.
+Help from Meghalaya Tourism is available at 0364-2226220.
 If you want to place a booking which is not confirmed, they’ll call you back to know the changed status.